 Recommendation Description: The committee repeats the recommendation from the 1993 plan to consider creating a village green.
 As with other recommendations in the 1993 plan, the lack of funding has been an obstacle to creating a town green.
 For this reason, absent available funding or the likelihood that funding will become available, the committee recommends that the town pursue public/private partnership opportunities where the cost of creating a village green can be reduced and the town’s overall Town Center goals are met.

 For example, the owner of the parcel of land located south of the Town Hall presented the committee with a concept plan where development of the property could include a public village green of approximately 1 acre in size.
 (See Appendix G, Village Green Concept Plan) While the property can be developed without a village green, the green adds to the desirability of the potential development and advances town goals.
 The property includes a small (less than one-tenth of an acre) RP2 wetland near its center, which could be incorporated into a water element on the village green.
-In order to signal support for the village green development concept, the Town should consider adoption of an amendment to the Town Center District that makes it clear that alteration of an RP2 wetland in the Town Center District would be acceptable where a substantial public benefit is created.
+If a public village green is created in the town center, the Town should consider allowing some flexibility in applying the minimum and maximum front yard setback so that a building could be placed to frame the village green.
 (See Appendix H, Sample Zoning Ordinance Text Amendment)

 Cost Estimate: In-house staff time